tdhock/tdhock.github.io/_posts/2020-03-31-binsegRcppInside.md

 previous blog post](https://tdhock.github.io/blog/2020/embedded-R/) I showed how to do this using the C interface provided with the R source code.
 In this blog post I investigate how to go one step further with [RInside](https://github.com/eddelbuettel/rinside).
-The goal will to compile and run a simple C++ program with a main function that calls one of the C++ functions from the [binsegRcpp](https://github.com/tdhock/binsegRcpp) package.
+The goal will be to compile and run a simple C++ program with a main function that calls one of the C++ functions from the [binsegRcpp](https://github.com/tdhock/binsegRcpp) package.